ghc/ghc/docs/users_guide/glasgow_exts.rst

        single: Quasi-quotes

     Stolen by: :ghc-flag:`-XQuasiQuotes`.
 Moreover, this introduces an ambiguity with list comprehension syntax.
-See
+See the
+    :ref:`discussion on quasi-quoting <quasi-quotes-list-comprehension-ambiguity>`
-    :ref:`quasi-quotes-list-comprehension-ambiguity` for details.
+    for details.

 ``$(``, ``$$(``, ``$varid``, ``$$varid``
     .. index::